Categories

 Nothing is more important than this!

-So, longing to learn how to better evangelise everyone, I said goodbye to my parents and travelled to England where I was to enter All Nations Christian College
+Longing to learn how to better evangelise everyone, I said goodbye to my parents and travelled to England where I was to enter a bible college: All Nations Christian College.

 I arrived in England in 1973 and spent two years in the missionary training centre studying God’s Word…